paradigmxyz/reth/docs/design/metrics.md

 To add metrics use the [`metrics`][metrics] crate.

 1. Add the code emitting the metric.
-2. Add the metrics description in the crate's metrics describer module, e.g.: [stages metrics describer](https://github.com/paradigmxyz/reth/blob/main/crates/stages/src/metrics.rs).
+2. Add the metrics description in the crate's metrics describer module, e.g.: [network metrics describer](https://github.com/paradigmxyz/reth/blob/main/crates/net/network/src/metrics.rs).
 3. Document the metric in this file.

 #### Metric anatomy